Our philosophy is to offer a highly professional and friendly furniture restoration service, from pickup to final

 Spraying is the most durable of finishes in furniture refurbishment, often required for pieces of furniture which are used on daily bases, and the customer requires a treatment that makes their furniture resistant to most domestic accidents as spills of hot or cold liquids.
-The process is preferable on modern pieces and recommended not to be undertaken on antique pieces.
+The process is preferable on modern pieces and recommended not to be undertaken on antique furniture pieces.

-This is perhaps the most common type of varnish used in furniture refinishing, and can provide a “in between option” from French polish to spray finish taking into account durability and aesthetics.
+This is perhaps the most common type of varnish used in furniture refinishing, and can provide an “in between option” from French polish to spray finish, taking into account durability and aesthetics.
 It is generally applied with a brush and cut back between coats.
 It provides good durability for most frequently used items of furniture.

 Wax is perhaps the most used product in our workshop.
-Waxing, indeed, is the least intrusive of all the finishes in antique furniture restoration, but provides sympathetic results on most items of wooden furniture.
-Wax, in the right quantity and as often as needed, can be used freely to clean your furniture, but also as a reviving product when necessary, with the added bonus that is very easy to use in most cases.
+Waxing, indeed, is the least intrusive of all the finishes in antique furniture restoration, but comes highly recommended by our furniture restorer experts as it provides excellent results on most items of wooden furniture.
+Wax, in the right quantity and as often as needed, can be used freely to clean your antique furniture, but also as a reviving product when necessary, with the added bonus that is very easy to use in most cases.